Eastwick College

 December 2019 - Present.

-Upon successful completion of the learning experience, students will be gain a complete, step-by-step approach for learning the fundamentals of supporting and troubleshooting computer hardware and software.
+Upon successful completion of the learning experience, students will gain a complete, step-by-step approach for learning the fundamentals of supporting and troubleshooting computer hardware and software.
 This course maps fully to CompTIA’s latest A+ 220-1002 exam objectives.
-Upon successful completion of this course, students will be able to: Install, upgrade, and maintain a Windows operating system.
-Know historical and conceptual theories on software, local area networks, and the Internet.
-Troubleshoot and optimize PC.
-Manage printers, portable computer and mobile devices.
+Upon successful completion of this course, students will be able to: install, upgrade, and maintain a Windows operating system; know historical and conceptual theories on software, local area networks, and the Internet; troubleshoot and optimize PC; manage printers, portable computer and mobile devices.
 Familiar Virtualization, different OS, and scripts.

 This course includes an introduction to operating system software, local area networks, application software, and the Internet.
 Topics include command line interface, Printers, mobile devices, Linux, MACOS, Virtualization, security, back-ups and troubleshooting methodology.
 Outside preparation includes: class preparation, reviewing notes, answering chapter exercises, studying for exams and assigned readings.
 Prerequisite: Basic Electronics Theory ET101T, Basic Electronics Laboratory ET101L.